 Aside from that beautiful beach, we’ve got some cheap, cheerful, and sometimes even free things to do in Panama City Beach.

-Free Things to Do in Panama City Beach
+Free and Cheap Things to Do in Panama City Beach

 The beach itself is by far the biggest attraction.
 If you aren’t staying in a beachfront hotel or condo, you can park for free at the MB Miller County Pier or the Russell Fields City Pier and take a quick walk to the beach.
 My wife and I love camping out on the sand in the shadow of a pier because you can avoid the scorching sun without an umbrella or a tent.

-If you get tired of the beach, you can visit the conservation park, which has no admission fee.
-While it isn’t the beach, it offers 24 miles of trail and more than a mile of boardwalk.
-The park can be a bit insect-ridden during the summer, so bring bug spray.
+If you get tired of the beach, you can visit the Conservation Park, which has no admission fee.
+While it isn’t the beach, it does offer 24 miles of trails and more than a mile of boardwalk.
+The park can be a bit insect-ridden during the summer, so be sure to bring bug spray.

-The Pitt Spring Recreation Area cold-water spring is completely free for the family.
-It's about a 45-minute drive from the beach, but it is well worth the effort.
+The Pitt Spring Recreation Area cold-water spring is completely free.
+It offers opportunities for fishing, swimming, hiking, canoeing, and more.
+It’s about a 45-minute drive from the beach, but it is well worth the trip.

 The water is 11 feet deep, and at a chilly 68 degrees, it will definitely cool you down on a hot day.